Last Updated on July 26, 2019

 Dunkeld has so much to offer and you may have heard of the 2 hat Dunkeld restaurant at the Royal Mail Hotel.
 But Dunkeld isn’t just about the Dunkeld Pub, even though it’s as delicious as they say!
 Your first stop must be the Dunkeld General Store for one of the best coffees in the district.
 Their freshly made wraps and range of groceries will see you set for the weekend and our kids give the banana bread a big thumbs up!

 If you are wanting a bite to eat any time of day Cafe 109 is amazing with kids and even has a toy area in the corner.
-At times it can be really hard to go out with kids as you are afraid of them making noise or interrupting other diners, but Café 109 is so family friendly and very welcoming.
-They have a terrific kids menu that comes as a colouring in page.
+At times it can be really hard to go out with kids as you are afraid of them making noise or interrupting other diners, but Café 109 is so family-friendly and very welcoming.
+They have a terrific kids menu that comes as a coloring in page.

 Also in Dunkeld you can find Izzy’s fish and chips shop, Dunkeld Bakery, Dunkeld Pharmacy, Only Ewe (a great little shop for any wool products and gifts), Bendigo Bank with an ATM, Kelly’s & Henson a hardware store that has a selection of camping products and Dunkeld Delights for a delicious cake.